quietui/quiet/docs/docs/using-web-components.md

 </script>
 ```

 You can also listen to native events on custom elements.
-However, it's important to understand that native events occur inside the shadow DOM and are [retargeted to the host](https://javascript.info/shadow-dom-events), so they might not work the exact way you expect.
+However, it's important to understand that native events occur _inside_ the component's shadow DOM and are [retargeted to the host](https://javascript.info/shadow-dom-events), so they might not work the exact way you expect.
 When available, it's always better to use a custom event instead of a native one.

 :::danger
 Event bubbling is a common pitfall.
-In the same way native HTML elements all dispatch a `click` event, Quiet components often dispatch custom events that aren't unique to the component.
+In the same way native HTML elements all dispatch a `click` event, Quiet components may dispatch custom events that aren't unique to the component.
 [Learn more about custom event bubbling.](https://www.abeautifulsite.net/posts/custom-event-names-and-the-bubbling-problem/)
 :::

 Some custom events contain a `detail` property with additional information.
 You can access this information through the `detail` property of the event.